-What Is The Right Of First Refusal (ROFR) In Real Estate And Should You Agree To It?
+What Is The Right Of First Refusal (ROFR) In Real Estate And How Does It Work?

 What is the right of first refusal (ROFR) in real estate jargon – and is it something that you should be willing to agree to?
-Glad you asked: Given that the right of first refusal refers to a legal clause that effectively gives a party the right to be the first in line when an owner decides to sell a property, it’s a question worth pondering.
+Given that the right of first refusal refers to a legal clause that effectively gives an interested party the right to be the first in line when an owner decides to sell a property, it’s a question worth pondering.

 Here, we’ll take a closer look at what ROFR means in practical terms for property owners and prospective home buyers alike.
 Likewise, we’ll also look at an example or two of how the right of first refusal works in common real estate scenarios.